-There have been no changes in accounting policies which have resulted in a material financial impact during the current financial reporting period.
+Apart from the above, having no material impact there have been no other changes in accounting policies which have resulted in a material financial impact during the current financial reporting period.

 C. PRINCIPLES OF CONSOLIDATION

 Subsidiaries

 Consolidation is the inclusion of the assets and liabilities of the Parent and all subsidiaries as at the reporting date and the results of the Parent and all subsidiaries for the year then ended as if they had operated as a single entity.
 The balances and effects of intragroup transactions are eliminated from the consolidation.
 Subsidiaries are those entities controlled by the Parent.
 An investor controls an investee if and only if the investor has power over the investee; exposure, or rights, to variable returns from its involvement with the investee; and the ability to use its power over the investee to affect the amount of the investor's returns.
 Where an entity either began or ceased to be controlled during a financial reporting period, the results are included only from the date control commenced or up to the date control ceased.